szensk/subllualove/README.md

 ## Snippets

-There are snippets for most built-in Lua functions (ex: coroutine.resume), some LuaJIT functions (ex: bit.bor), and LuaDoc tags are available in comments.
-For example. "@param" expands to "-- @param type name desc".
+There are snippets for most built-in Lua functions (ex: coroutine.resume), some LuaJIT functions (ex: bit.bor).

 ## Auto completion